ligdem/ligdem/manifest/en_chap2.md

 In summary, the temporary concentration of vote delegations in the hands of a few individuals is not necessarily problematic, as it is based on trust and competence and is subject to continuous and dynamic control by all citizens.

-**Criticism 2:** How to ensure that citizens receive balanced and unbiased information to educate themselves?
+**Critique 2:** How to ensure that citizens receive balanced and unbiased information to educate themselves?

 **Response 2:** To ensure that citizens receive balanced and unbiased information, it is essential to recognize that the primary goal of liquid democracy is to serve the majority, not a minority in power.
 This dynamic naturally encourages the establishment of impartial information organizations and mechanisms.